onatkaya/EksiSUMM/README.md

 - ✅ Publish the repo on GitHub.
 -  🎯 Improve flexibility on input URL provided.
 -  🎯 Bigger and better and stronger LLMs?
+-  🎯 Solve the issue with sentiment analysis BERT-classifier. another model? processing entries by batches?

 ## Limitations & Disclaimer ⚠️